Leslie8826/PYTHON_TEACHING_EXPERIENCE/Project/README.md

   - Level 1: 4 moves
   - Level 2: 3 moves
   - Level 3: 3 moves
+- You have to tell the user when they reach level 1, level 2 and level 3
-- You have to store the value of your speeds  in a numpy array You have to display your speeds
+- You have to store the value of your speeds in a numpy array
+- You have to display your speeds
-You have to print your speeds on a graph
+- You have to print your speeds on a graph
-Each level has a maximum speed limit and a minimum speed limit
+- Each level has a maximum speed limit and a minimum speed limit
+- You have to tell the user what to do when they are close to the speed limit: accelerate or slow down